terraform-aws-modules/terraform-aws-ec2-instance/examples/volume-attachment/README.md

 Configuration in this directory creates EC2 instances, EBS volume and attach it together.

-Unspecified arguments for security group id and subnet are inherited from the default VPC.

 This example outputs instance id and EBS volume id.

 ## Usage